yzou2/CRST/README.md

 ### Usage
 0.
 - To run the self-training, you need to set the data paths of source data (data-src-dir) and target data (data-tgt-dir) by yourself.
 Besides that, you can keep other argument setting as default.

-Self-training for GTA2Cityscapes:
-1. Play with self-training.
+1. Play with self-training for GTA2Cityscapes.
 - CBST:
 ~~~~
 sh cbst.sh